RMI/metals-guidance/specs/technical_specification.md

 ## 4. Data Model Extension
 This section specifices a [data model extension](https://wbcsd.github.io/data-exchange-protocol/v2/#dt-datamodelextension) for steel product footprints conforming with the [Pathfinder Network.](https://wbcsd.github.io/data-exchange-protocol/v2/#pathfinder-network)

-The data model extension contains additional information for steel products, beyond what is specified in the [Pathfinder Data Model.](https://wbcsd.github.io/data-exchange-protocol/v2/#data-model)
+The data model extension contains additional information for steel and aluminum products, beyond what is specified in the [Pathfinder Data Model.](https://wbcsd.github.io/data-exchange-protocol/v2/#data-model)

 The data model extension consists of the following: